 The COVID-19 situation in the Philippines persists as the viral disease continues to infect many Filipinos every day.
 As for travels, one should know how to prevent COVID-19 from spreading inside vehicles.

 Experts say that SARS-CoV 2, the virus causing COVID-19, can stay long in the air enough for others to catch it.
 Viral transmission is not only through water droplets but also via the air that an infected person breathes out.

 But let’s face it: we cannot avoid going outside, especially if we need to commute to go to work or buy essential goods amid the pandemic.
 Going outside means possible exposure to the virus.

 Those who have their own vehicles, meanwhile, are luckier as they are not as exposed as those who commute in public transport.
-This, however, doesn’t mean that there is no more risk so here are some measures to follow:
+This, however, doesn’t mean that there is no more risk.
+So how can we prevent COVID-19 from spreading in our vehicles?
+Here are some measures to follow:

 Clean the places in your vehicles that come in contact with the most

-The Department of Health (DOH), along with other health organizations and experts, reminds the public to observe proper hygiene to avoid getting infected.
+The Department of Health (DOH), and other health organizations and experts, remind the public to observe proper hygiene to avoid getting infected.
 In the same sense, cleaning your vehicle is a must, especially when you often use it.

-Clean the surface or parts that are frequently touched.
+Clean the surface or parts frequently touched.
 The car’s interior should be prioritized, but you’d also want to include the door handles and the trunk, among others.

 Don’t take kids and elderly as passengers

-The World Health Organization (WHO), however, said that those at 60 years of age and above are at risk of contracting the disease as they commonly have health or immunity problems that make them more vulnerable.
+But the World Health Organization (WHO) said that those at 60 years of age and above are at risk of contracting the disease.
+This is because they commonly have health or immunity problems that make them more vulnerable.